X5DNA.com

 This site is written by an electronics engineer who has been concerned about the possibility of an EMP attack on the United States for decades.
 We are entering a period of special vulnerability to EMP in the coming years, with the fictional June 1, 2009 Dark Angel EMP attack marking a point in time that is close to the beginning of a period of years when the U.S. is most likely to be the victim of a pulse attack.
 (Among Dark Angel fans, June 1, 2009 has long been called the Day of the Pulse.)
 Most people who have some knowledge in this subject, and who have given some serious thought to the problem, consider the probability of an EMP attack on the United States during the next ten years at somewhere between 20 and 70 percent.
 (My own guess is that the probability of a long-term loss of much of the world's power grid from a solar superstorm is probably much larger than the chance of a nuclear EMP attack on the United States.)

-The time that it would take to recover from an EMP attack has generally been estimated to be anywhere from two months to three years or more.
+The time that it would take to recover from an EMP attack has generally been estimated to be anywhere from two months to ten years or more.
 There would almost certainly be a time of great economic hardship.
 Whether this time of economic hardship is of short or long duration will depend upon the reaction of the American people.
 In widespread power outages of the past in the United States, people have reacted with behavior ranging from rioting and looting (as many did during the July 13, 1977 New York power outage) to patiently waiting for the crisis to be over (as has occurred with some more recent power outages such as the widespread August 14, 2003 outage in the northeastern U.S.).
-The Power Grid DVD from the History Channel examines the electric power grid with special emphasis on the August 14, 2003 blackout.

 If the recovery period were long, and especially if electronic communication were down for a period of months, civilization in the United States could reach a tipping point where a 10+ year depression, with the conditions depicted in Dark Angel, could actually occur.
 Many people who have thought about the problem believe that the Dark Angel scenario is actually overly optimistic.